O'Reilly House (Placentia): House of the Magistrate

 Magistrate William O'Reilly stepped down in 1923 and was followed by Michael Sinnott.
 At the time, the O'Reilly family continued to live in the O'Reilly House until the death of William O’Reilly in 1928.
-Afterwards, beginning around 1934-1935, the O'Reilly House was rented to the Cahill family for a short period of time, their son Tom Cahill grew up to become a playwright and writer for CBC Television, and wrote many plays about Newfoundland winning an ACTRA award and a CBC President’s Award for his work.
+Afterwards, beginning around 1934-1935, the O'Reilly House was rented to the Cahill family for a short period of time for parents Cyril and Mary.
+Their son Tom Cahill grew up to become a playwright and writer for CBC Television.
+He wrote many plays about Newfoundland winning an ACTRA award for The Undaunted: Sir Humphrey Gilbert about explorer Humphrey Gilbert, and a CBC President’s Award for his work.
 Artifacts belonging to him and his various awards were donated by his family to the historical society, and are now on display in the museum.

 When William Linegar became the Magistrate in 1939, after Michael Sinnott stepped down, he privately leased the O'Reilly House as accommodation for himself and his family.
 It was several years later in 1943, when the Government of Newfoundland (Department of Justice) purchased the house in order for it to be used as the official residence for the magistrates.

 William Linegar remained as Magistrate until 1972 and was followed by Magistrate Terrence Corbett who did not reside in the house.
 Although William Linegar was no longer the magistrate, he continued to occupy the O'Reilly House until his death in 1984.